-Living in a condominium presents unique issues regarding people, parking, pets, and repairs.
+Living in a condominium presents unique issues regarding people, pets, repairs and pests, amongst many others.
 Explore the topics below for some of the most frequently asked questions.

 What can I do about my noisy neighbours?

 First, try talking to your neighbour and letting them know your concerns.
-They may be unaware that you can hear them or they may just need a gentle reminder about the condo’s noise policy (if there is one).
+They may be unaware that you can hear them.
+Perhaps they just need a gentle reminder about the condo’s noise policy (if there is one).

-If the noise continues, write a letter of complaint to your neighbour and make sure to keep a copy for your records.
+If the noise continues, write a letter of complaint to your neighbour.
+Make sure to keep a copy for your records.
 If this doesn’t help, then write to your condo board or property management company and ask them to help.

 If I make a complaint to the condo board about my neighbour, will the condo board protect my identity?

 Yes.
 Under the Personal Information Protection Act, condo boards cannot disclose who made the complaint.
-Your neighbour can ask for a copy of the complaint, but the condo board must remove any and all information that could identify you as the person who made the complaint.
+Your neighbour can ask for a copy of the complaint.
+But the condo board must remove any and all information that could identify you as the person making the complaint.

 For more information read Ask Maria: Getting Personal and Personal Information Protection Act – FAQs for Condominium Corporations (question 18).

-Can the condo board decide whether I’m allowed to have a pet?
+Can the condo board decide whether I can have a pet?

 How can I get my condo to change its pet bylaws?